-The registrar’s office will be certifying degrees for Spring Semester 2022 Graduates on May 20, 2022.
+The Registrar’s Office will be certifying degrees for Fall Semester 2022 Graduates by the end of December 2022.

 Students will receive an email at their UC email account with confirmation of degree certification.
-If a student does not receive a confirmation email of their degree certification—and does not have a degree when they check degree status in Catalyst after May 21—they will need to reach out to their academic advisor.
+If a student does not receive a confirmation email of their degree certification—and does not have a degree when they check degree status in Catalyst after December 31, 2022—they will need to reach out to their academic advisor.

 My degree was certified.
 How do I show proof of this accomplishment?

 You can verify your degree in various ways.
 Providing your CeCredential is the best way to provide proof of your degree, however it can take six–eight weeks after commencement for your CeCredential to be available for download and Ceremonial Diploma to be shipped.